tidyverse/tidyups/003-dplyr-radix-ordering.md

 of users, it is proposed that the data frame method for `arrange()` gain a new argument, `.locale`, with the following properties:

--   Default to `NULL`
+-   Defaults to `dplyr_locale()`, see below.

-    -   If stringi is installed, the American English locale, `"en"`, will be assumed.

-    -   Otherwise, the C locale will be used, with a warning informing the user and encouraging them to silence the warning by either installing stringi or specifying to use the C locale explicitly.

--   If stringi is installed, allow a single locale identifier, such as `"fr"`, for explicitly adjusting the locale to order with.
+-   If stringi is installed, allow a string locale identifier, such as `"fr"` for French, for explicitly adjusting the locale.
 If stringi is not installed, and the user has explicitly specified a locale identifier, an error will be thrown.
 -   Allow `"C"` to be specified as a special case, which is an explicit way to request the C locale.
 If the exact details of the ordering are not critical, this is often much faster than specifying a locale identifier.
+This does not require stringi.

+`dplyr_locale()` would be a new exported helper function.
+Its purpose is to return a string containing the default locale to sort with.
+It has the following properties:

+-   If stringi is installed, the American English locale, `"en"`, is used as the default.

+-   If stringi is not installed, the C locale, `"C"`, will be used.
+A warning will be thrown informing the user of this fallback behavior, and encouraging them to silence the warning by either installing stringi or explicitly specifying `.locale = "C"`.

+-   Alternatively, to globally override the above default behavior, the global option, `tidyverse.locale_collation`, can be set to either `"C"` or a string locale identifier.
+Setting this to anything except `"C"` would require stringi.

+American English has been chosen as the default solely because we believe it is the most used locale among R users, so it is the least likely to change existing results.
+That said, we understand that non-English speakers will not want to set the `.locale` argument *every time* they call `arrange()`, so the global option provides a way to change that default for their scripts.
+Feedback has indicated that while a global option can decrease reproducibility between sessions, in this case the benefits of it outweigh the costs.

+On certain systems, stringi can be a difficult dependency to install.
+Because of this, this proposal recommends that stringi only be *suggested* so that users without stringi can still use dplyr.

 This proposal relies on `stringi::stri_sort_key()`, which generates the sort key mentioned under Motivation as a proxy that can be ordered in the C locale.
 However, sort key generation is expensive.
-In fact, it is often the most expensive part of the entire process.
+In fact, it is often the most expensive part of the entire sorting process.
 That said, generating a sort key + sorting it in the C locale is generally still 5-10x faster than using `order()` directly.
 If performance is critical, users can specify `.locale = "C"` to get the maximum benefits of radix